Reading Intervention Endorsement Program

 The Endorsement cohorts are designed for the needs of practicing professionals, with coursework offered in the evenings, on weekends, during the summer and on-site within a school district.
 Classes emphasize individual attention and the opportunity to learn and work collaboratively with fellow teachers and school leaders.

-Credit hours and courses: 14-15 (two courses, two practicum and one elective).
+Credit hours and courses: 14-15 (four courses, one elective, and one practicum).
 Learn more

 Program length and time commitment: Part-time classes (weekday evenings), averaging 2 - 2 1/2 years of study.
 Participants can expect to dedicate 3-5 hours outside of class toward their studies, which may vary due to the pace of the participant, weekly assignments, etc. Full-time summer study is also available.